Research-Backed Benefits of the Baby Signs® Program

 Allows Babies to Share Their Worlds

-Just because babies don’t talk doesn’t mean they aren’t paying attention to the world around them.
-Babies see things, think things, even remember things — and with signs at their command, all this needn’t remain their secret.
-Parents of Baby Signs® babies quickly learn to see the world through their baby’s eyes and appreciate in a whole new way what an amazing world it is!
+With signs at their command, all this does not have to remain their secret.
+Parents of Baby Signs® babies quickly learn to see the world through their baby’s eyes and appreciate in a whole new way what an amazing world it is.

 Boosts Self-Esteem and Self-Confidence